 Yes, you can, but you will need a guarantor.
 Most people who get no deposit loans are first home buyers who will live in the homes they purchase.
 Most lenders prefer these types of buyers as they usually pay their loans on time.
 To get the loan approved, however, you will need a guarantor.

-A guarantor is legally responsible for paying back the entire loan if the borrower cannot or will not make the loan repayments and will also have to pay any fees, charges and interest.
+A guarantor is someone with an existing property, who is legally responsible for paying back the entire loan if the borrower cannot or will not make the loan repayments and will also have to pay any fees, charges and interest.
 A parent may act as a guarantor to first-time buyers seeking help getting a home loan.
+The guarantor can use their property as security so long as the value of the security is great enough that the loan’s LVR is 80% or lower.
+In other words, the guarantor has to have a certain amount of equity in their property, which acts as a security against the loan in case you can’t meet or make your payment obligations under the loan contract.

 When applying for a home loan, investors can also secure no deposit loans with a guarantor, although they are really designed for first home buyers trying to crack the property market.